Carrauntoohil – County Kerry

 Devils Ladder route is the hardest and very challenging trail.
 The beginning of the route is flat and it’s hard to imagine it turns into a steep rocky trail!
-Actually I’m not sure if it’s even possible to go down the same way!
+Actually, I’m not sure if it’s even possible to go down the same way!
 Everyone is taking the long way back down and so did we.
 No special equipment is needed to climb the mountain but be careful, the route has become more dangerous in recent years due to loose stones.
-There were few times when falling stones past really close to my head.
+There were a few times when falling stones passed really close to my head.
 Trekking shoes are essential.
-On the way to the top you pass two beautiful lakes, which look like human lungs from the top view).
+On the way to the top you’ll pass two beautiful lakes, shaped in human lungs (visible only from the top view).
 Once you complete the steep section take right direction toward the big cross.

 Height: 1038 meters

-Gosh!
-That was an adventure..
-I’ll never forget this.
 I’d say it’s the toughest hiking trail in Ireland, challenging and exhausting!
-You definitely need to be prepared for a challenging adventure heading this caldera, especially if the weather is not on your side, which happens quite often for Glencoaghan.
-Plus good fitness level is required!
-Weather, as in all mountains, is unpredictable, so you should always be prepared for bad, cold and wet conditions.
+You need to be prepared for a challenging adventure heading this caldera, especially if the weather is not on your side.
+Plus a good fitness level is required!
+Weather is unpredictable, so you should always be prepared for bad conditions.
 Glencoaghan Horseshoe peaks are usually covered with clouds, so the visibility might be very limited.

 There are six peaks on the way.
-The walk should be done anticlockwise, as there are few steep rocky sections and it’s much easier to it this way.
+The walk should be done anticlockwise, as there are few steep rocky sections.
 I have to say the beginning of the ‘trail’ is completely not visible.
 If not 5 hikers ahead of me, I would struggle to find the way up.
-And let’s be honest, most of the trail is just sheep tracks, the road is not maintained and for the most of the trail it’s your choice which way to follow.
+And let’s be honest, most of the trail is just sheep tracks, the road is not maintained and for the most of it it’s your choice which way to follow.

 Alternative starting point: Most people start at Benelttery Youth Hostel.
 However, this starting point is not convenient for the finish, as you need to walk back 5 km to reach your car from the Benelttery Youth Hostel.
 People say there’s always somebody who will give you a ride back but I was so exhausted after the trail that I couldn’t imagine having this hustle.